SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/widgets.md

 	^ aString asRopedText attributes: { (BlTextForegroundAttribute paint: Color white) }.
 ```

-The `label:` method creates a `BlTextElement`, sets its text using properties and translate is
+The `label:` method creates a `BlTextElement`, sets its text using properties and translates it to place it above the center.

 ```
 BlIntegerInputElement >> label: aString